Inside: Teaching Vida y Muerte en la Mara Salvatrucha in Spanish Class. Vida y Muerte lesson plans.

 - With being gone, we did not do anything fancy with the last few chapters.
 Students read on their own, and we just discussed as a class the one day I was actually in class that week.

 - Due to being a little rushed at the end of the semester, students just did presentational writing, which was also their final.
 Melisa Lopez came to the rescue by sharing the writing assessment she used for the unit.
 She gave me the idea to have students write about an event that changed their life, as many events changed the narrator’s life.
-I adopted her out of class essay, to an in-class writing.
+I adapted her out of class essay, to an in-class writing.
 Unfortunately, quite a few of my level fours like to rely too much on online dictionaries.
 If I want to see what THEY know, I have to do pencil/paper in class writing.